Webkadabra/yii2-docs-module/README.md

 # yii2-docs-module

-A simple documentation viewer for your `*.MD` files.
+Advanced documentation viewer for Markdown or TXT files:

+* automatically injects list of pages to index of each folder
+* supports multiple languages
+* callbacks for custom UI, breadcrumbs etc.

 ![](docs/demo.gif)